MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-sap-windows-server.md

 ## Enterprise security and your SAP Basis team

-Enterprise security is a specialist role and the activities described below should be planned as a joint activity between your enterprise security team and the SAP Basis Team.
-The enterprise security team needs to coordinate with the SAP Basis Team and jointly design the Defender for Endpoint configuration and analyze any exclusions.
+Enterprise security is a specialist role and the activities described below should be planned as a joint activity between your enterprise security team and the SAP Basis team.
+The enterprise security team needs to coordinate with the SAP Basis team and jointly design the Defender for Endpoint configuration and analyze any exclusions.

 ### Get an overview of Defender for Endpoint